Can I cash in my pension if made redundant? (Important things to know)

 If you don’t have a life styling element, it will stay the way you set it up.

-Once you reach pensionable age, it will start to send out letters to ask you what you want to do next.
+Once you reach pensionable age, it will send out letters asking you what you want to do next.

 Note to self: Make sure you keep all your addresses up to date with all your pension providers!